Asset Accounts

 Table 2: Structure of ecosystem extent account with illustrative synthetic values in hectares (adapted from SEEA EA Table 4.1)[69]

 Ecosystem conversions.
-Changes in ecosystem extent are termed ecosystem conversions--situations where "for a given location, there is a change in ecosystem type involving a distinct and persistent change in ecological structure, composition and function"[70].
-Conversions may be human-induced (e.g., conversion of mangroves to aquaculture ponds) or natural (e.g., succession of wetland types).
-Within the extent account, the total area of all ecosystem types should equal the total ecosystem accounting area, such that additions to one type correspond to reductions in another.
+Changes in ecosystem extent are termed ecosystem conversions -- situations where "for a given location, there is a change in ecosystem type involving a distinct and persistent change in ecological structure, composition and function"[70].
+Conversions may be human-induced (such as clearing mangroves for aquaculture ponds) or natural (such as succession of wetland types).
+Within the extent account, the total area of all ecosystem types should equal the total ecosystem accounting area: what one type loses, another type gains.

 Marine ecosystem delineation.
 For marine ecosystems, the SEEA EA recommends that within the continental shelf, "ecosystem assets be delineated based on the areas of the different ecosystem types associated with the seabed, for example, seagrass meadows, subtidal sandy bottoms and coral reefs"[71].
-This seabed-based approach accommodates the three-dimensional nature of marine ecosystems while providing a practical basis for area measurement and mapping.
+This seabed-based approach accommodates the three-dimensional nature of marine ecosystems while providing a practical basis for area measurement.
 The SEEA EA also notes that "marine ecosystems are not concentrated near one surface (i.e. the air-land/water interface) but extend throughout the water column and include the underlying sediment and seabed"[72].
+In practice, this means you map from the bottom up -- the seabed type defines the ecosystem boundary, even though the living system extends upward through the water column.

 The seabed-based delineation approach presents challenges for pelagic ecosystems that are not clearly associated with specific seabed areas.
 Epipelagic, mesopelagic, and bathypelagic ecosystem types (IUCN GET M2.1--M2.4) require alternative delineation approaches, potentially using water mass characteristics, depth zones, or biogeochemical provinces as boundaries.
 These challenges are addressed in TG-6.5 Pelagic and Open Ocean Accounts.